SenseTecnic/hub-apps-example/README.md

 hub-apps-example
 ================
-This contains example PHP applications for Smartstreets and Urban Opus hubs
+This contains example PHP applications for Smartstreets and Urban Opus hubs, which app developers can use as reference.

 Dependencies
 ------------
-PHP
+- PHP
-MongoDB
+- MongoDB